 Expand employment opportunities.
 Attract new office and commercial development.

-GOAL EV 2 PROMOTE PRIVATE INVESTMENT IN, AND ATTRACT NEW DEVELOPMENT TO, OLD TOWN.
-Policy EV 2.1 Encourage investment in residential and commercial development that ensures Old Town's economic competitiveness regionally and nationally. • Policy EV 2.2 Promote a mix of daytime/nighttime activities year-round through residential and commercial development in Old Town. • Policy EV 2.3 Encourage private investment to deliver downtown development and community amenities. • Policy EV 2.4 Promote the retention of major downtown employers.
+GOAL EV 2

+PROMOTE PRIVATE INVESTMENT IN, AND ATTRACT NEW DEVELOPMENT TO, OLD TOWN.

+Encourage investment in residential and commercial development that ensures Old Town's economic competitiveness regionally and nationally.

-Policy EV 2.5 Expand downtown employment opportunities with a focus on target growth industries.
-Policy EV 2.6 Retain, expand, and support Old Town's Medical District that serves as both a major employer and community service provider. • Policy EV 2.7 Attract and retain a broad array of economic activities that widen the appeal of Old Town and strengthen the city's tax base.
-Policy EV 2.8 Enhance Old Town's quality of life amenities and housing choices, to appeal to a skilled workforce and promote business attraction.
+Promote a mix of daytime/nighttime activities year-round through residential and commercial development in Old Town.

+Encourage private investment through public-private partnerships, that utilize the shared skills and assets of each sector to deliver downtown development and community amenities.

+Promote the retention of major downtown employers and accommodate their future expansion needs.

+Expand downtown employment opportunities through the attraction of new office and commercial development to downtown, with a focus on target growth industries such as Information, Communications, and Technology (ICT) and advanced business services.